Albert Levitt: Judge (1935–1936)

 Roosevelt had forced the resignation of the judge of the District Court of the Virgin Islands, T. Webber Wilson, in mid-1935.
-There had been political conflict involving Wilson in the Virgin Islands, and Cummings, who had the power of appointing the Virgin Islands judge, was expected to take care to appoint someone who could resolve the situation.
+There had been political conflict involving Wilson in the United States Virgin Islands, and Cummings, who had the power of appointing the Virgin Islands judge, was expected to take care to appoint someone who could resolve the situation.
 The October 1935 appointment of Levitt, with his stormy past in Connecticut, thus came as something of a surprise.

 Levitt stated in an interview that he did not intend to be a public spectacle, but to live a lonely life, having brought a dog to assuage the loneliness, though both Elsie Hill and their daughter, Elsie Hill-Levitt, also came to St. Thomas.

 He was sworn in on October 17, 1935.
-Hill involved herself with local women's affairs and was outraged to learn that under Danish Colonial Law, still mostly in force in the Virgin Islands, local women could not vote.
+Hill involved herself with local women's affairs and was outraged to learn that under Danish colonial law, still mostly in force in the Virgin Islands, local women could not vote.
 According to one local woman, Hill told women activists that if they brought suit, her husband would uphold the right of women to vote in the possession.
 Hill obtained a prominent New York attorney to represent the islanders without fee, and in November 1936, Judge Levitt ruled the disenfranchisement unconstitutional under the Nineteenth Amendment.
 The local electoral board still refused to register women, and the following month, Judge Levitt issued a writ of mandamus, forcing the board to comply.

 Levitt alienated much of the black population of the islands by sentencing a black man to five years for attempted rape on the same day he gave a white man a suspended sentence for raping his stepdaughter.
-These acts led to outcries, including from the governor of the Virgin Islands, Lawrence William Cramer, and from the Secretary of the Interior, Harold Ickes.
+These acts led to outcries, including from the governor of the United States Virgin Islands, Lawrence William Cramer, and from the Secretary of the Interior, Harold Ickes.
 Levitt had other conflicts with Governor Cramer, which culminated in the case of United States v.
 Leonard McIntosh, in which the defendant had admitted stealing government property, and a prison sentence was mandatory.
 After Levitt imposed sentence, Cramer not only pardoned McIntosh (possibly on instructions from Washington) but issued a lengthy statement condemning Levitt.
 Feeling justice was being obstructed, and his ability to impose it was being threatened, Levitt resigned, alleging interference by the governor and by the Department of the Interior.